arnavb/github-cr/README.md

 A Github API wrapper for Crystal.
 Currently a work in progress, so don't use it for anything outside experimentation.
 Documentation is yet to be written.

+## TODO:

+- [ ] Add tests for all classes and functions.
+- [ ] Add documentation for all parts of the public API.

 ## Installation

 1. Add the dependency to your `shard.yml`: